H. P. Lovecraft: Literary

 Michael Dirda, a reviewer for The Times Literary Supplement, has described Lovecraft as being a "visionary" who is "rightly regarded as second only to Edgar Allan Poe in the annals of American supernatural literature."
 According to him, Lovecraft's works prove that mankind cannot bear the weight of reality, as the true nature of reality cannot be understood by either science or history.
 In addition, Dirda praises Lovecraft's ability to create an uncanny atmosphere.
 This atmosphere is created through the feeling of wrongness that pervades the objects, places, and people in Lovecraft's works.
 He also comments favorably on Lovecraft's correspondence, and compares him to Horace Walpole.
 Particular attention is given to his correspondence with August Derleth and Robert E. Howard.
 The Derleth letters are called "delightful", while the Howard letters are described as being an ideological debate.
 Overall, Dirda believes that Lovecraft's letters are equal to, or better than, his fictional output.

 Los Angeles Review of Books reviewer Nick Mamatas has stated that Lovecraft was a particularly difficult author, rather than a bad one.
 He described Lovecraft as being "perfectly capable" in the fields of story logic, pacing, innovation, and generating quotable phrases.
 However, Lovecraft's difficulty made him ill-suited to the pulps; he was unable to compete with the popular recurring protagonists and damsel in distress stories.
 Furthermore, he compared a paragraph from The Shadow Out of Time to a paragraph from the introduction to The Economic Consequences of the Peace.
 In Mamatas' view, Lovecraft's quality is obscured by his difficulty, and his skill is what has allowed his following to outlive the followings of other then-prominent authors, such as Seabury Quinn and Kenneth Patchen.

 In 2005, the Library of America published a volume of Lovecraft's works.
 This volume was reviewed by many publications, including The New York Times Book Review and The Wall Street Journal, and sold 25,000 copies within a month of release.
 The overall critical reception of the volume was mixed.
 Several scholars, including S. T. Joshi and Alison Sperling, have said that this confirms H. P. Lovecraft's place in the western canon.
 The editors of The Age of Lovecraft, Carl H. Sederholm and Jeffrey Andrew Weinstock, attributed the rise of mainstream popular and academic interest in Lovecraft to this volume, along with the Penguin Classics volumes and the Modern Library edition of At the Mountains of Madness.
 These volumes led to a proliferation of other volumes containing Lovecraft's works.
 According to the two authors, these volumes are part of a trend in Lovecraft's popular and academic reception: increased attention by one audience causes the other to also become more interested.
-Lovecraft's success is, in part, the result of his success.